 Some gardeners wonder, "When do I remove mulch from perennials in spring?
 Or should I just let them push up through it on their own?"
-In order to answer that question in depth, we will have to step back a bit to review why we mulched these plants in the first place.
+In order to answer that question in depth, you will have to step back a bit to review why you mulched these plants in the first place.
 But a short, general answer can be provided immediately:

 If the mulch that you applied in fall consists of a coarse material, such as large, unshredded leaves, or if the mulch that you are using tends to mat down over time and form a barrier, then you should generally be removing that layer of mulch in spring at a time when the threat of severe cold has passed.

 If you are going to mulch plants in the fall, wait to do so until the soil has frozen.
 Generally speaking (and this will vary depending on a number of factors), apply a layer that is about 4 inches thick.
 Here are two of the reasons that the experts often give for mulching perennials: